jsidd06/Ecommerce/README.md

 #do you want to run this project it very easy steps

-#just go to cd/backend or cd/fronted just do it one by one install npm i after done it start a file
+#just go to cd/backend or cd/fronted just do it one by one install npm i after done it

+#Inside backend folder run this command nodemon server.js

+#after complete this

+#go to inside fronted folder and run command npm start

+#project will be started on your screen